bomatson/accountable/_posts/2018-01-02-being-accountable-in-2018.markdown

 Bobby
 -------
 - Finish a rough outline of the Payitoff Pitch Deck.
-No imagery or flash, just clear story and opportunity
+No imagery or flash, just clear story and opportunity.
+12 slides max
-- Build a cofounder profile and define 5 places where you can look (that aren't generic)
+- Build a cofounder profile and define 5 places where you can look (that aren't generic).
+100 - 400 words
-- Define a roadmap (3 month, 6 month, 1 year, 2 years, 3 years) and get feedback
+- Define a roadmap (3 month, 6 month, 1 year, 2 years, 3 years) and get feedback.
+5 points at each phase.

 Feeling Overwhelmed